folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 1. Click **Add to group** in the fund accordion section.
 2. In the **Select funds** dialog, find the fund or multiple funds using the search box and/or filters.
 3. Click the fund(s) to select.
 4. Click Save.
 The funds are added to the group.
+The funds will display only if they have a budget allocated for the selected fiscal year.

 To remove a fund from the group, click on the **X** at the end of the fund row in the Fund accordion table list.